 - You do not have to worry about eating raw egg yolks, Whipping them on a double boiler pasteurizes them.

 - You can adjust the amount of sugar in the recipe to your liking.
-The recipe as it is make a tiramisu that’s perfectly sweet not too overpowering at all.
+The recipe as it is makes a tiramisu that’s perfectly sweet not too overpowering at all.

 FAQ’s